 If a car accident victim requires time away from work to heal from their injuries, they may also be able to collect compensation for their lost wages.

 In addition, many crashes affect more than just a person’s physical health.
 It is not unusual for the emotional aspect of the incident to be just as severe as the physical injuries.
 If you are experiencing nightmares, post-traumatic stress disorder (PTSD), a hesitancy to get back in a car, or other reductions in your quality of life, you may deserve compensation for these damages as well.

-A Los Angeles speeding accident lawyer from Jacoby & Meyers Law Offices can help you collect evidence of your damages when we represent you.
+Car accident lawyer from Los Angeles can help you collect evidence of your damages when we represent you.